amruth-s/STAN/README.md

 # STAN
 STAN code for cifar10 networks (can be found in $CAFFE_ROOT/examples/cifar10)

-This code is for our paper which is under review in International Conference on Machine Learning (ICML 2018)
+This code is for our paper which is under review in NIPS 2018